OnlySlides/Wireshark-Workshop/README.md

 <br />
 <br />

-Add and save commonly used search filter expressions as display filter buttons so there is no need to manually input the filter each time.
+Add and save commonly used search filter expressions as display filter buttons so there is no need to manually input the query each time.
 To the right of the filter query bar > + to Add a display filter button > input name for the filter > input the specific filter query > OK. <br />
 Add and save three filters:
 - Basic web filter: _(http.request or tls.handshake.type eq 1) and !(ssdp)_ is a basic search filter for web traffic that reveals HTTP URLs & HTTPS domain names, and hides SSDP traffic that is not necessary when reviewing web traffic.
 - Basic+ web filter: _(http.request or tls.handshake.type eq 1 or tcp.flags eq 0x0002) and !(ssdp)_ is the basic filter and looks for TCP segments that have SYN flags because we are looking for the start or attempted start of any TCP connections.
-- Basic+ web + DNS filter: _(http.request or tls.handshake.type eq 1 or tcp.flags eq 0x0002 or dns) and !(ssdp)_ is the basic+ web filter and also looks at DNS queries and responses.
+- Basic+ web + DNS filter: _(http.request or tls.handshake.type eq 1 or tcp.flags eq 0x0002 or dns) and !(ssdp)_ is the basic+ web filter and looks at DNS queries and responses.
 <p align="center">
 Add display filter: <br/>
 <img src="https://i.imgur.com/apnC2Ut.png" height="20%" width="20%" alt="Wireshark Workshop"/>